By law, we are required to publish an accessibility statement for this website.

 - When we publish new content we’ll make sure our use of aria-atomic meets accessibility standards.

 - Most videos on our website do not include closed captions (subtitles) or audio description.

 - Newly produced videos will include closed captions (subtitles) and audio description.

-- Existing videos will be followed by descriptive text, or removed from our website, by September 2020.
+- Existing videos will be followed by descriptive text, or removed from our website.